-- This cycle can be executed in the FUNCTION MODE MILL, FUNCTION MODE TURN, and FUNCTION DRESS machining modes. - When activating a preset from the preset table, the control resets the datum shift, mirroring, rotation, scaling factor, and axisspecific scaling factor. - If you activate preset number 0 (line 0), then you activate the preset that you last set in the Manual operation or Electronic handwheel operating mode. - Cycle 247 is also in effect in the Test Run operating mode.
+- ▶ Before activating a preset, check whether all columns contain values. - For undefined columns, enter values (e.g., 0) - ► As an alternative, have the machine manufacturer define 0 as the default value for the columns - This cycle can be executed in the FUNCTION MODE MILL, FUNCTION MODE TURN, and FUNCTION DRESS machining mode. - When activating a preset from the preset table, the control resets the datum shift, mirroring, rotation, scaling factor, and axisspecific scaling factor. - If you activate preset number 0 (line 0), then you activate the preset that you last set in the Manual operation or Electronic handwheel operating mode. - Cycle 247 is also in effect in the Test Run operating mode.